Laith Wallschleger: Acting, voice acting and stunt career

 Following his transition from athletics to acting, Wallschleger expanded on his theater minor at the University of Delaware, by studying and graduating from the American Academy of Dramatic Arts in Los Angeles.

 His major credits include guest starring roles on ABC's The Rookie; MacGruber on Peacock; NCIS on CBS; All American on The CW; The Me and You Show on Snapchat; stunts on the film Paterno on HBO; the 17th season of Worst Cooks in America on the Food Network; and dozens more.

 In 2024, Wallschleger portrayed New England Patriots tight end Rob Gronkowski in the FX series American Sports Story: Aaron Hernandez.
 A longtime friend of Gronkowski, he has been Gronkowski's body double in commercials.
 He was one of the leads in the Lifetime holiday film Christmas in the Spotlight, based on Taylor Swift's relationship with Travis Kelce, which premiered on November 23, 2024.

 Wallschleger also has a significant body of work as a voiceover artist, capable of performing "over 100 accents, characters, and celebrity impressions."
 Among his other voicework, he also narrated the audio book Summary: How to Be a Capitalist Without Any Capital.
+He also portrayed Sylux, the main antagonist of the 2025 video game Metroid Prime 4: Beyond, via motion capture and voice work.

 Wallschleger was also the recipient of the Gold Award, Best Actor Runner Up at the 2019 Southeast Regional Film Festival.

 Personal life

 Wallschleger's first name "Laith" means lion in Arabic.
 However, he was also given "Andrew" as a middle name, in case he disliked Laith.
 But in an interview, he said, "I like my name.
 It’s different.
 I’ve never met another Laith."

-On May 22, 2022, he announced, via Instagram, his engagement to Danielle Iodice.